eurocontrol-asu/open_alaqs/README.md

 OpenALAQS is built on top of QGIS and a few external libraries that require separate installation.

-You can find the list of libraries in the file `requirments.txt`.
+You can find the list of libraries in the file `requirements.txt`.

 You can either `pip install` them in the Python environment used by QGIS, or if you are using OSGeo4W installation, please find the packages in the "Select Packages".